heathermiller/wwwpickling/_includes/what-makes-it-different.md

   that if you pickle an instance of a subclass, and then try to unpickle as an instance of a superclass, you will still get back the original subclass which you initially pickled.
-- <span class="highlight">happens at compile-time.</span>
+- <span class="highlight">happens at compile-time.</span> That means that it's
+  super-performant because
-  That means that it's super-performant becuase serialization-related code is typically generated at compile-time and inlined where it is needed in your code.
+  serialization-related code is typically generated at compile-time and inlined where it is needed in your code.
 Scala Pickling is essentially fully-static, reflection is only used as a fallback when static (compile-time) generation fails.